Home

 What is AppMetrics?

-What applications does Xtremesoft's AppMetrics monitor?
+What types of applications does Xtremesoft's AppMetrics monitor?

-What platforms are supported by AppMetrics?
+Which platforms are supported by AppMetrics?

-What parts of Windows 2000 and Windows 2003 does AppMetrics monitor?
+What part of Windows does AppMetrics monitor?

 Are source code modifications required?